Zaotar/block-some-pesky-ads/README.md

 - Youtube
 - Yandex
 - Mail.ru and some others
+- Cosmetic filters

 # N.B.
-This is alpha branch.
+This is beta branch.
 Something might go wrong.

 # Installation